C0deWiser/oauth2-resource-server/README.md

 # Description

 OAuth is an authorization server.
 It provides and validates tokens.
 It is the best solution to build distributed api infrastructure.

-Infrastucture may consist of many api servers, called Resource Server.
+Infrastructure may consist of many api servers, called Resource Server.
 Every request those servers accept must contain authorization information — an `access_token` issued by authorization server.

-Every resource server is an oauth client.
-It has `client_id` and `client_secret` and may issue its own `access_token using` `client credentials` grant.
+Every resource server is an OAuth client.
+It has `client_id` and `client_secret` and may issue its own `access_token` using `client credentials` grant.
 Otherhand, it may be a personal `access_token`, issued by a user in a traditional way.
-After issuing `access_token` the server will use it to make requests to the neighbors (other resource servers in the same infrastructure).
+After issuing `access_token` the server will use it to make requests to the neighbors (other resource servers in the same infrastructure), or to provide access to the local resources.

-When server recieves request with authorization information, it will intospect (see rfc7662) `access_token` from request.
-Api server calls oauth server and recieves from it information about given `access_token`.
+When server receives request with authorization information, it will introspect (see [rfc7662](https://tools.ietf.org/html/rfc7662)) `access_token` from request.
+Api server calls OAuth server and receives from it information about given `access_token`.

 If token is valid and has appropriate scopes, the server will handle the request.
 If it is not, the server will reply with an error.

 ## RFC